LocationSan Francisco, CA, USA

 ClientArik Tendler, CaesarStone USA

-From the architect.
+Text description provided by the architects.
 Working with an existing warehouse shell, one of the key design objectives was the integration of the old with the new; creating a synergistic juxtaposition between the raw existing space and the new pristine space.
 To accomplish this, a careful orchestration of elements is placed within the confines of the existing shell.
 These new elements enhance and work with the existing conditions.
 The new elements ultimately respect and enhance the otherwise banal shell.

 The existing shell was sandblasted to reveal the warmth of the wood trusses underneath the layers of paint and dirt.
 Using the existing windows and structure as a reference, the organization of showroom spaces follows their rhythm, thus creating a free flow of pavilions that are naturally lit by the large windows.